amiller68/particle_filter_project/README.md

 ### Optimization of parameters
 - ``self.num_particles``
   - The higher this variable was, the more particles we simulated, and the more accurate our model was.
-However, it also increased computational load since it meant processing more particles.
-We set this variable as high as possible without triggering errors from our transformers due to lag.
+  - However, it also increased computational load since it meant processing more particles.
+  - We set this variable as high as possible without triggering errors from our transformers due to lag.
 Doing so maximized our models performance and accuracy.
+  - We decided on a set of 7500 particles
 - ``self.measurement_resolution``
   - The higher this variable was, the more particles we simulated, and the more accurate our model was.
-However, it also increased computational load since it meant processing sensor measurements for each particle.
-We set this variable as high as possible without triggering errors from our transformers due to lag.
+  - However, it also increased computational load since it meant processing sensor measurements for each particle.
+  - We set this variable as high as possible without triggering errors from our transformers due to lag.
 Doing so maximized our models performance and accuracy.
+  - We decided on a resolution of 90 measurements per particle per update step
 - ``update_particles_with_motion_model``
-  - We had to experiment with the standard deviation we calculated our 0-centered noise with.
-We settled on `0.1` for all our translation variables; any smaller did not seem to produce noticeable noise in the movement of our particles.
+  - We had to experiment with the bounds of the uniform noise we used.
+  - We settled on `0.1` for all our translation variables; any smaller did not seem to produce noticeable noise in the movement of our particles.
+- ``self.z_hit and self.z_rand``
+  - These parameters determined how sensitive our model was to reported likelihoods in our measurement model.
+  - We had to find a balance between these variables s.t. our model didn't overly privilege any one particle, but also didn't overvalue the weights of inaccurate guesses
+  - We settled on a balance of `z_hit` = .65 and `z_rand` = .35
+- ``The standard deviation of our gaussian for computing distance likelihood``
+  - This parameter determined how sensitive our model was to error in our likelihood field readings
+  - If this value was too low then some particles were eliminated from the particle cloud too readily because they were assigned near zero weights
+  - We settled on a value of `0.5` for this parameter
 ## Challenges
 This project entailed many difficulties.
 We are working with a computationally intense model in limited environments, with a framework we're unfamiliar with.
 Because of this, it was hard to test our implementation for bugs, recognize them, and come up with well-informed solutions.
 We spent more time than we probably should trying to guess what was wrong with our code because we couldn't say why, for example, our particles seemed to move at a pace 10x that of our robot.
-We countered this by trying to test each part of our code as methodically as possible.
+We countered this by trying to test each part of our code as methodically as possible and recorded observations so we didn't make repeat mistakes.
+It was also challenging to balance so many different parameters in one model, and test them robustly, since their values could radically change the accuracy of the model, and testing was so slow.

 ## Future Work
 There are a couple of things we would improve in our implementation.
 For one, we settled on using parameters that, loosely, 'worked.'
 It would be worth the additional time to try and come to a more rigorous assessment of what parameters maximized the performance of our model.
+It would be nice to have some method to test and catalog results more rigorous than taking quick notes on scrap paper.

 ## Takeaways
+Testing the correctness of predictive models is very challenging.
+It took a lot of time to implement, tweak, and test our implementation, and even now I am not sure how robust it is in the face of edge cases.
+In the future I know it helps to think methodically through the effects of setting certain parameters to certain values and testing my predictions, in order to come to a greater understanding of my implementation.